Aron Ralston — the man behind the true story of 127 Hours — drank his own urine and carved his own epitaph before amputating his arm in a Utah canyon.

-Franco wasn’t supposed to cut it all the way through, but he did it anyway.
-“I just did it, and I cut it off and I fell back, and I guess that’s the take that Danny used.”
+Franco wasn’t supposed to cut it all the way through, but he did it anyway — and he believed that it paid off.
+He said, “I just did it, and I cut it off and I fell back, and I guess that’s the take that Danny used.”

-Ralston has praised 127 Hours not only for its loyalty to the concrete facts of his harrowing true story, but also for its honest depiction of his emotions during the 5-day-long ordeal.
+Other than the accuracy of events in the film, Ralston has also praised 127 Hours for its honest depiction of his emotions during the five-day ordeal.

-He was glad the filmmakers were okay with including a smiling Franco in the moment he realized he could break his own arm to get free.
+He was glad the filmmakers were okay with including a smiling Franco at the moment that he realized he could break his own arm to get free.

 “I had to hound the team to make sure that smile made it into the film, but I’m really happy that it did,” Ralston said.
 “You can see that smile.
 It really was a triumphant moment.
 I was smiling when I did it.”

-After learning about Aron Ralston’s 127-hour ordeal in Bluejohn Canyon, read about how the bodies of climbers are serving as guideposts on Mount Everest.
+After learning about the harrowing true story behind 127 Hours, read about how the bodies of climbers are serving as guideposts on Mount Everest.
 Then, check out some of the world’s most beautiful slot canyons.